-God, it’s been very comforting reading all the posts and the one thing that appears clear to me is we are scared if we leave we will never fall in love again.
-I’ve just been dumped and I’m brokenhearted as I truly was with the most amazing guy.
-He had 2 teenage kids from a failed marriage over 10 years ago.
-I’m 38, he is 44, and on our first date because I knew he had kids I asked if he was open to having more, which he answered straightaway.
-A few months in, he had a bit if a panic attack and said he didn’t want anymore children and needs to concentrate on the kids he has.
+God, it’s been very comforting reading all the posts.
+The one thing that appears clear to me is we are scared if we leave we will never fall in love again.
+I’ve just been dumped and I’m brokenhearted, as I truly was with the most amazing guy.
+He had two teenage kids from a failed marriage over 10 years ago.
+I’m 38, he is 44, and on our first date, because I knew he had kids, I asked if he was open to having more, which he answered straightaway.
+A few months in, he had a bit if a panic attack and said he didn’t want any more children and needs to concentrate on the kids he has.
 He is dealing with a lot of guilt over his kids because he left.
 I think he feels he failed them and therefore doesn’t want to bring any more kids into this world but knows I deserve to be a mum.
-I am truly heartbroken as we had an amazing relationship and deep down I know he doesn’t want it to finish but had to be honest and true to me.
-I don’t know if I do or don’t want kids, but I would like to have the choice and if I do, in the next few years.
+I am truly heartbroken, as we had an amazing relationship and deep down I know he doesn’t want it to finish but had to be honest and true to me.
+I don’t know if I do or don’t want kids, but I would like to have the choice,and if I do, in the next few years.
 I’m so scared if being on my own and what if I never meet someone, would my ex take me back if I said I gave up on the chance of having kids?
-I love him so much but I know he had to be honest.
-I’m still questioning is he honest though and is it the guilt that he has over his 2 kids stopping him.
+I love him so much, but I know he had to be honest.
+I’m still questioning.
+Is he honest though and is it the guilt that he has over his two kids stopping him?
 Funny thing is they will be all grown up soon and won’t need him.
 He knows he will never meet anyone like me.
 It’s just so hard.

 I replied: Anonymous, I’m sorry this has happened to you.
 Nobody really knows what will happen in the future.
 You might meet someone even better, you might not.
 Keep the lines of communication open with this guy.
 Maybe it’s not over yet.
 I hope things work out for you.